der-pw/CPAP_Extension_for_BTT_Octopus/README.md

 It's the same like at some pins of your Octopus Board.
 They just have a logic level of 3.3V.
 The VSR Input of the CPAP Controller needs 5V for 100% cooling power.
 You lose around 30%.

 *Does this also work with other boards?*
 So far I have only tested it with the Octopus, Octopus Pro and the Fysetc Cheetah 3.0.
-In principle, it should work with many boards that offer a slot for a 12864 display.
+It should work with many boards that offer a slot for a 12864 display.
 However, you then have to check whether a pin with a PWM signal arrives at the positions I used.

 ### This is Open Source Hardware